 The team at SHFG create comprehensive strategies that strive to accumulate, manage and transition wealth and businesses.
 Together with our network of professionals, we align expertise to deliver solutions to fit your specific needs.
 Our experience over multiple market cycles enables us to deliver tested, custom strategies; we help prepare you and your family for all of the events in life; those you can control and those you cannot control.

-SHFG is an independent firm that offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.
+SHFG is an independent Registered Investment Advisor that offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.
 Because we are independent, we are not incentivized to sell proprietary funds or specific investment products.
 Instead, you get unbiased financial advice based on the best tools for your specific needs.

 Our Actionable Plan Approach